 Artist and Designer Kathleen Werner

 Kathleen Werner has immersed herself in many different aspects of the artistic realm.
 At 20 years old she designed and opened a boutique called Zen, featuring Asian art, meditation pieces and teas from all over the world.
 From customers' interest in the store's decor and art, she went on to designing living spaces and continued on to integrate landscape and commercial design.
 At the age of 25 she also designed and owned a gallery for large scale modern art in Arizona featuring creative local talent.

 Her initial project design Etazin, an interactive outdoor lounge chair and sculpture piece, is now a permanent installation at Taliesin West.
 The more recent Etazin Square incarnation has been added to the art collection at the Hyatt Regency Scottsdale Resort and Spa in Gainey Village.
 Etazin is also currently featured as public art in Manhattan at 48th and 3rd where people sit and take photos all day long.
-Werner and her designs have been featured in numerous websites and design magazines and are selling all over the world.
+Werner and her designs have been featured in numerous publications, websites and design magazines and are selling all over the world.
 She is now residing in New York City focused on completing her Ecliptic series of paintings.